Guatemala Jalapa

 Please allow 1-2 days for West Coast, 2-4 days for Midwest and 3-5 days for the East coast.
 USPS recommends allowing extra time for shipping during the holidays.

 We have a pickup location in downtown Hillsboro at Hillsboro Wine Merchants.You can pick up your coffee on Fridays from 11am to 6pm.
 You can select this option at checkout.
-Orders placed by end of day Wednesday are delivered on Thursday, for pickup on Friday or any day thereafter.
+Orders placed by end of day Wednesday are delivered early Friday, for pickup on Friday or any day thereafter.
 We will email you when your order is ready for pickup.

 We also have a pickup location in downtown Forest Grove at Guidetti's Marketplace.
 You can pick up your coffee on Fridays(or after Fridays) from 10am to 7pm.
 You can select this option at checkout.
 Orders placed by end of day Wednesday are delivered on Thursday, for pickup on Friday or any day thereafter.
 We will email you when your order is ready for pickup.